 At Clear Recovery Center, we work with young adults suffering from an inability to stick to routine due to their ADHD.
 We can help your child learn effective strategies they can use all school year.

 Physical exercise is highly beneficial.
-It helps burn out excess energy.
-It is a healthy way to focus on specific activities.
-It may improve concentration, stimulate the brain, and decrease anxiety and depression.
+It helps burn out excess energy and it is a healthy way to focus on specific activities.
+Exercise may even improve concentration, stimulate the brain, and decrease anxiety and depression.
 There are many professional athletes that have ADHD.